China replaces foreign minister Qin after mysterious absence | Politics

 Wang retakes the foreign ministry helm as China seeks to re-engage with the world after years of COVID-induced isolation, as a mooted economic recovery fails to gain hold, and Beijing spars with Washington over issues from Ukraine, Russia and Taiwan to trade and technology disputes.
 "The choice of Wang Yi is rational," said Yun Sun, director of the China Program at the Stimson Center in Washington.
 "To convey a sense of stability and credibility, China needs to select someone who is senior, authoritative and impeccable."

 Wang was promoted last year to the politburo of the Chinese Communist Party, one of China's top leadership bodies.
-Hours after news of his reappointment as minister, Pakistan's Foreign Minister Bilawal Bhutto Zardari tweeted congratulations, saying Wang was "an astute and seasoned diplomat".
+Hours after news of his reappointment, Pakistan's Foreign Minister Bilawal Bhutto Zardari tweeted congratulations, saying Wang was "an astute and seasoned diplomat".

+Qin's political future remains unclear.
+Analysts noted there has not yet been any clarity over whether he will still hold his role as state councillor, a member of China's cabinet.
+His name remained on the list of state councillors on the English-language webpage of China's State Council website, while the page on China's foreign ministry website that is typically filled with the biography of the foreign minister and readouts of his activities simply read "updating" on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)